-Instead of fencing your entire space and adding a gate, keep the space open to increase ease of movement around your back yard.
-Also, don't shy away from modern looking slatted screen fencing designs.
-Inject a little boho glam into your traditional garden by slinging garden lights from them (the slats are perfect for hooking things on to) to create a twilight entertaining zone.
+Instead of fencing your entire space and adding a garden gate, keep the space open to increase ease of movement around your backyard.
+Also, don't shy away from modern-looking slatted screen fencing designs.
+Inject a little boho glam into your traditional yard by slinging garden lights from them (the slats are perfect for hooking things on to) to create a twilight entertaining zone.
 They are also fab in the day as they create shade while allowing some light to stream through.

 12. Consider metal fencing panels

 The industrial look of this fence design works really well for period properties.
 Add an edge to a garden of pretty meadow flowers with a hardwearing metal fence.
-There are plenty to choose from, but we like cut-out designs which won't look too heavy in a traditional scheme.
+There are plenty to choose from, but we like cut-out designs that won't look too heavy in a traditional scheme.

 14. Build a boundary with climbing plants

 Barely-there wire trellis can be used in vertical gardening to support a number of climbers including favorites like roses and clematis.
-While you may not want to use this fencing design for the external boundaries of your garden, it can help you break your garden up in to different areas and maximises the planting potential of your plot.
+While you may not want to use this fencing design for the external boundaries of your garden, it can help break your garden up into different areas and maximize the planting potential of your plot.

 15. Choose iron railings for a classic front yard fence

-Wrought iron railings are another garden fence idea that are frequently used to the front of properties as they create a boundary that looks imposing from a security point of view, without blocking the view of the home.
-They are strong, can be painted in any color, sure to keep the dog and kids secure and finally, they require little maintenance.
+Wrought iron railings are another garden fence idea that is frequently used as part of front yard landscaping ideas, to create a boundary that looks imposing from a security point of view, without blocking the view of the home.
+They are strong, can be painted in any color, are sure to keep the dog and kids secure, and finally, they require little maintenance.